 Last Day in Italy

 For our final day on the Italian Riviera, I wanted to see the nearby town of Rapallo.

 Since it was just a mile or two away from Santa Margherita, we decided to walk and take in the views of the coastline along the way.
 It turned out to be a fabulous decision because the walk was just as beautiful as the destination.

 The area between the two towns is lined with quiet beaches, exclusive boutique resorts and even the occasional castle.
 Not to mention a lavish marina filled with elegant sailboats and luxurious mega-yachts.
 It was a lovely walk and the perfect way to end our short stay on the Italian Riviera.

 Once back at the apartment, it was time to pack up and make the 2 ½ hour drive to Milan for our flight to Germany.

 Dave will again be working in Germany for the next few weeks and (because I can never sit still) I’ll be meeting up with my friend Shannon (of numerous previous travel adventures!) for a week-long road trip through Germany, Liechtenstein, France, Belgium and Luxembourg.

 It’s been another incredible adventure with my husband through Ireland and Italy these past few weeks.
-We absolutely loved Ireland but Italy will always hold the most special place in our hearts since we got married here.
-It seems like every time we return to this diverse country we find even more reasons to love it.
+We absolutely loved Ireland, but Italy will always hold the most special place in our hearts since we got married here.
+It seems like every time we return to this amazing country we find even more reasons to love it.